Rohal Faqir

 Sufi Rohal Faqir (1734–1804) (صوفي روحل فقير) was a saint-poet and mystic, and exponent of sophistic philosophy.
-Zangeja by caste, Muslim by religion and a Sufi by practice, he was considered to be the great saint poet Kabir reborn in Sindh.
+Zangeja by caste, Sunni Qadiri Muslim by religion and a Sufi by practice, he was considered to be the great saint poet Kabir reborn in Sindh.
 Rohal was the progenitor of the famous kandri sharif tribes of the poets and man of piety.
 He reached the heights of Sufism through blessings of Sufi-sage Shah Inayat, the famous martyr.
 In his poetry he expresses his message of giving up egoism and hatred and following the cult of love.
 Sufi Rohal was first person to fuse vedantic elements with Muslim Sufi concepts.
 Now his shrine at Kandri Sharif Taluka Rohri District Sukkur.

 Birth

 Sufi Rohal Faqir, son of Shahu Faqir Zangejo is believed to have been born in 1734 A.D. at "Padma Bhit" near Umerkot, Sindh.
 According to another tradition, he was born in 1124 (Hijri) at the village which was later called "Rohal Wai".
-This village no longer exists.
+The village still exists in the district of Umarkot, Sindh.
+Other nominant Sindhi cultural and patriotic poets of that village are Muhammad Juman Darbadar aka Mama Juman Saand and Abdul Haleem Baghi.
 He had two brothers, Sultan and Mayvo.